Live 10 Technical FAQ

 Clip Envelopes can only be edited for one clip at a time.

-Yes, cloning tracks or clips will also clone automation to the new tracks.
+Yes, duplicating tracks or clips will also copy automation to the new tracks.

 How do I view Automation Lanes?